greenvulcano/sibylla-documentation/_docs/13-www-why-we-built-it.md

 ---
-title: ""
+title: "Why we built it"
+author_profile: true
 permalink: /docs/www-why-we-built-it/
 toc: true
 ---

-# Why we built it

 Our experience in complex system integration over the last 18 years, that lately evolved in interfacing IoT devices for car sharing and fleets management